Dick Hillenbrand, a professional genealogist from New York.

 Ogden, Utah area.

-7. Who she really was, who her parents were, where she was
+What we don't know:7.
+Who she really was, who her parents were, where she was

 born, why she disappeared from the family, was it divorce?